perennialrobotics/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Pull out those weeds with our new ROOTGONE ANGUR DRILL BIT
     text: >
-      We use the future of robotics to bring you the best tools for garden, lawn, and field maintenance.
+      We use the future of technology to bring you the best tools for garden, lawn, and field maintenance.
     actions:
       - label: Shop Now